Site founded Sept. 1, 2000. We passed 2 million page views on Oct. 4, 2007

 • Band director: Prof. Harold Hill

 • Ace researchers who share background material: Roger Peterson about Sedro-Woolley and Tom Robinson about the western section of Skagit county; Larry Spurling, who has transcribed more than three dozen stories (including many of Ray Jordan's) plus many of his own family stories; plus dozens of descendants of pioneer families.
+And the sweetest girl/researcher of them all, Donna Sand, who has forgotten more about Whatcom County from her research than we will ever know.
+She could write several books.

 (Noel Bourasaw)